 Where can I get more information on admissions procedures?

 For more information on admissions procedures, see our department's page on "Application Procedures and Deadlines."

 What are the characteristics of the students you admit?

 It is hard to generalize, since the members of the committee reviewing applications to our graduate programs read each application carefully.
 As a result, weaknesses in some areas can be countered by strengths in other areas.
 Though we do consider all parts of the application, successful applicants will generally have very good GRE scores, strong undergraduate GPAs from good universities, and very strong letters of recommendation.
-Incoming students for the Fall 2011 semester, for example, averaged above the 70th percentile across the three sections of the GRE exam.
+Incoming students typically average above the 70th percentile across the three sections of the GRE exam.
 Admitted students also often have completed significant service activities domestically or abroad, though this is not a requirement for admission.
 Students are encouraged to highlight such activities in their statements of purpose.

 Is an undergraduate degree in political science or international affairs required or preferable for admission and financial aid?